 Colors: White with markings of gray, badger, reddish brown.
 White with tan markings.

 Overall Grooming Needs: Moderate

 AKC Classification: Working

 The Great Pyrenees is a very large, muscular, double-coated dog.
 The outer coat is long, coarse, and either straight or slightly wavy; the undercoat is fine, soft and thick.
 Coat colors are solid white, white with patches of pale yellow, tan or gray.
 The nose is black; the eyes are dark brown.
 The ears are triangular and flop downward.
 The tail is long and plumed, reaching at least to the dog's hocks.

-Male Great Pyrenees average between 27 and 32 inches in height; weights start at 100 pounds (45 kilograms).
-Females range in height from 25 to 29 inches, with weights starting at 85 pounds (38 kilograms).
+Male Great Pyrenees average between 27 and 32 inches in height; weights start at 45 kilograms.
+Females range in height from 25 to 29 inches, with weights starting at 38 kilograms.

 The Great Pyrenees is a calm, well-mannered, serious dog known for his great devotion to family, including well-behaved children.
 These dogs are generally trustworthy, affectionate and gentle, but if the need arises, they will not hesitate to try to protect their family and their territory.